Deck table does double duty as babysitter and bartender on hot summer days

 Most days, I'm desperate to keep my three-year-old son quietly occupied while I wrangle my newborn or get work done.
 Sensory bins are a great option, but Evan's ability to keep rice confined to a plastic tub is spotty at best.

-Most sensory bin activities involve making a mess — that’s part of the fun!
-Taking these activities outside means less stress and time spent cleaning up afterward.
+Most sensory bin activities involve making a mess – that's part of the fun!
+Taking it outside means less stress and time spent cleaning up afterward.

 Sensory Bin Play Ideas

 The concept is surprisingly simple: pour one kind of raw material in a bin, and let your kids manipulate it in 500 different ways.
 Sensory play engages their motor skills, ability to focus, and imagination.
 The only rule is to keep the contents of the Tupperware in the container.
 Here are just a few options:

 - bubble foam with a 2:1 ratio of water to bath soap, whipped to perfection